Spanish, M.A. (Madrid)

 You'll gain an appreciation of the cultural and historical events that have shaped Spain and the Americas and their artistic and literary movements.
 The program will enhance your academic fluency and accuracy of expression, as well as your knowledge of the Spanish language and literature in its historical and geographical contexts.
 Finally, you'll learn to identify the best pedagogical practices based on theoretical understandings of language teaching and learning.

-All courses required for the M.A. in Spanish can be taken both during the traditional academic year and over four or five summers.
+All courses required for the M.A. in Spanish can be taken both during the traditional academic year and over four or five summers, or in a combination of both ways.
 You can also fulfill requirements for the M.A. in Spanish through a combination of study at the Madrid Campus and the St. Louis Campus.

 Our program is divided into two stages: The first consists of advanced study through the completion of several courses worth 30 credit hours.
 This includes six credit hours of Peninsular Spanish studies; six credit hours of Latin American studies; and six credit hours of teaching methods or linguistics.
 The remaining 12 credit hours may be distributed according to interest.

 The second stage is developed independently by the student, through the reading of a list of selected books and articles.
 After completing the courses and reading the works on the list, you'll demonstrate that you have fulfilled the goals and desired outcomes of the program through written and oral exams.

 Students starting before Summer 2019 will have to take one written exam with two parts: one based on the general reading list common to all students, the second based on a specialty list chosen by each student: poesía, prosa, teatro or lingüística.
 Note that the lists are subject to change.
 Students are examined on the list in effect on their start date in the program.